-Since Jon Smedley came to deliver sessions within the school, the excitement from pupils using the programme has been infectious.
-Lunch time ‘Active Maths’ is also proving extremely popular with our young people.
+Since Jon Smedley came to deliver sessions within the school, the excitement from pupils using the program has been infectious.
+Lunchtime ‘Active Maths’ is also proving extremely popular with our young people.

 Teach Active is now fully embedded into life at St Margarets.
 The children look forward to ‘learning whilst moving’ and will often ask when they will be doing it again.
 Number trails and calculations are frequently seen both in school and around the playground.

 Active Maths easily fits into the weekly timetable, and the more confident the children have become, the more willing they are to take chances and to give other things a go.
 The children who have been part of the intervention groups have shown an increase in attitude and confidence with Maths work, and look forward to their next lesson.